ORIGINAL CASE TITLE

 - We are now waiting to see if Ellison will appeal to the United States Supreme Court.

 - In November, Keith Ellison petitioned the United States Supreme Court for a 59-day extension to the appeals period.
-If approved, this will give Ellison until January 17th, 2025 to file an expected appeal in this case.
+This was approved by Justice Kavanaugh.
+The State of Minnesota now has until January 17th,2025, to file its appeal.

 FREQUENTLY ASKED QUESTIONS